MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 ## Settings

 Displays the portal settings and allows you to change the name of the portal.
-You can also perform advanced actions such as administering the portal though the Portal Admin Center and working with site settings.
+You can also perform advanced actions such as administering the portal though the PowerApps Portals admin center and working with site settings.
 Settings provides links to the PowerApps Portals admin center and Site settings.
 More information: [Administer your portal](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/manage-portal) and [Configure site settings for portals](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/configure-site-settings).

 > [!div class=mx-imgBorder]
 > ![portal settings](media/portal-settings.png "Portal settings")